ShadyD45/Car-Parking-Monitoring/README.md

   2) IR Sensors (The program currently supports only this type of sensor)
   3) USB connector (To connect the UNO Board to a Computer)
   4) Male-Female Connectors (To connect Sensor to the UNO Board)
-  5) Set-up Ncurses Library on the computer (The library is used for UI)   Download the library from here https://ftp.gnu.org/pub/gnu/ncurses/
+  5) Set-up Ncurses Library on the computer (The library is used for UI)
+      For installing ncurses you can follow this article https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/